Whether you’re stopping in one country or all 26, protect yourself on your Schengen adventure.

 - Pre-existing conditions.
 Some policies allow you to take out coverage for the sudden recurrence of a pre-existing medical condition.

-Schengen visa travel insurance will typically not cover your claim because of:
+Schengen area travel insurance will typically not cover your claim because of:

-- Suicide, attempted suicide or any self-inflicted injury.
+- Mental health problems.
+This includes treatment for anxiety, depression, attempted suicide or any self-inflicted injury.

 - Reckless behavior.
 This includes acting illegally, drinking excessively or using any drugs not prescribed by your doctor.